Wanaiysha/Changing-nuclear-network-rate/Readme.md

    - **B. CHANGING OTHER NUCLEAR REACTIONS IN VITAL.F90**

 According to Marco Pignatari, it is impossible to read nuclear reactions from only a single source.
-Vital.F90 computes the charged particle reaction network using a formula and adopts special reaction rates for (3-Alpha, C12-C12, and 16-O16 reactions).
+Vital.F90 computes the charged particle reaction network using a analytic formula and adopts special reaction rates for (3-Alpha, C12-C12, and O16-O16 reactions).
 Hence, only formulated reaction rates can be changed or updated manually in the VITAL.F90 (some reactions are very outdated and could use some updates).
 (Note to Aisha: 1.
 Maybe those special rates can be updated too?)

 Note: 'nrcp' number must be consistent with the 'T' reactions?
 UPDATE: No need. 'nrcp' number is simply a total number of charged particle reactions.